Boy Scouts sex abuse settlement: Attorneys strike deal for 60K victims

-Attorneys for the BSA filed court papers late Thursday outlining a restructuring support agreement, or RSA, with attorneys representing abuse victims.
-The agreement includes both the official tort claimants committee, which is charged with acting as a fiduciary in the bankruptcy case for all abuse victims, as well as a separate plaintiffs group called the Coalition of Abused Scouts for Justice.
-It also includes attorneys representing local Boy Scouts councils and lawyers appointed to represent victims who might file future claims.
+The agreement filed in court by BSA attorneys late Thursday would mark one of the largest sums in U.S. history involving cases of sexual abuse.
+The filing, known as a restructuring support agreement, includes the BSA, abuse victims, local Boy Scouts councils and lawyers appointed to represent victims who might file future claims.

-"After months of intensive negotiations, the debtors have reached resolution with every single official and major creditor constituency in these Chapter 11 cases," BSA attorneys wrote.
+"After months of intensive negotiations, the debtors have reached resolution with every single official and major creditor constituency," BSA attorneys wrote.

-The agreement signals the BSA’s acknowledgment that the gulf between attorneys representing abuse victims and those representing the BSA’s insurers is currently too broad to be resolved.
-They may very well be left to resolve their differences in future court battles, a prospect that the BSA had sought to avoid.

-The Boy Scouts of America, based in Irving, Texas, sought bankruptcy protection in February 2020, moving to halt hundreds of lawsuits and create a compensation fund for men who were molested as youngsters decades ago by scoutmasters or other leaders.
+The Boy Scouts of America sought bankruptcy protection in February 2020, moving to halt hundreds of lawsuits by men who were molested as youngsters decades ago by scoutmasters or other leaders.
+The filing was intended to try to reach a global resolution of abuse claims and create a compensation fund for victims.

 FILE - Sign with logo for Boy Scouts of America in the Silicon Valley, Foster City, California, April 11, 2020.